 And whatever her motivations, Matto has nonetheless done well to use her recognition to further her fame and business endeavors.
-In addition to her 373,000 YouTube subscribers, presence on Instagram and TikTok, she has written books and founded the adult content site Unfiltrd — which spurred another career entirely.
+In addition to her 373,000 YouTube subscribers and presence on Instagram and TikTok, she has written books and founded the adult content site Unfiltrd — which spurred another career entirely.

 After Stephanie Matto received a fan request on her new site for a jarred fart for $1,000 in November, she realized there was money to be made.
-According to IFL Science, she began regularly satisfying these requests and even offering discounts during the holiday season.
+She began regularly satisfying these requests and even offering discounts during the holiday season.
 At one point, she sold 97 jars over two days.

 How A Fart In A Jar Hospitalized A Star